cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This means that everybody (!), who uses CrypTool, can sign user certificates with this built-in CA.

-Professional PKI software like the OpenXPKI, the FlexiTRUST from FlexSecure, Entrust, or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.
+Professional PKI software like the OpenXPKI, the Entrust CA, or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.

 JCT contains a plugin which visualizes the processes of a PKI.

-Nevertheless, all the modern crypto algorithms in CrypTool are implemented according to international standards and are working as "well" as in productive applications.
+Nevertheless, all the modern crypto algorithms in CrypTool 1 are implemented according to international standards and are working as "well" as in productive applications.